h8d13/GRUB2_KEYMAPS_FIX/README.md

 ## Grub2 Passwords

 Included a second script that can generate the hash append it to the same file we just modified and also decide  you want to restrict boot (laptops).
 Using `ALLOW_BOOT_NOPW=1` so set it to `0` if boot should require password.

+But this already covers a large vector that nobody can edit your launch lines (common exploit of adding rw and spawing a shell) or use the rescue shell without your user/pw.
+Hence why I've set it to `1` by default.